romain-becker/linaud/README.md

 ### /boot.grub

 ### GRUB password
-It is recommended to set a password for GRUB.
+It is recommended to set a password for GRUB with `grub-md5-crypt`
-`grub-md5-crypt`

 ### IOMMU